vtu-dog/AmbientColorScheme/README.md

 ## Additional info

-The project was tested on macOS 10.14.5 Mojave and Sublime Text version 3.2.1, build 3207.
+The project was tested on a MacBook Pro (Early 2015) running macOS 10.14.5 Mojave and Sublime Text version 3.2.1, build 3207.